 For those looking for a capable cloud infrastructure service to host files, Microsoft Azure provides reasonable pricing and even deeper global infrastructure than the popular Amazon S3.
 Azure also works well with configurable third-party software such as online backup client CloudBerry Backup and cloud storage client Storage Made Easy.

-Coming up in this Microsoft Azure review, we’ll break down costs, server network, user experience, security and support to show you why it ranks as the best cloud IaaS option available.
+Coming up in this Microsoft Azure review, we’ll break down costs, server network, user experience, security and support to show you why it ranks highly in many of our cloud computing reviews.

 Don’t forget to read our CloudBerry Backup review and Storage Made Easy review for information on our two favorite Azure-friendly tools, too.